Englishson0909/Fall2024/assing01.md

 (2) grammar: Fill in the Blanks
 Description: Provide sentences with missing words and a word bank to choose from.

-Activity: Students fill in the blanks using the appropriate grammar forms, such passive voice.(https://sapling.ai/utilities/active_to_passive)
+Activity: Students fill in the blanks using the appropriate grammar forms, such passive voice.[Passive vocice exercise](https://sapling.ai/utilities/active_to_passive)

 (3) listening mp3 file